junxit/us-congress-bills-113/bill.md

   - **(6)** the unique challenges posed by foreign direct investment by state-owned enterprises;
   - **(7)** ongoing Federal Government efforts to improve the investment climate and facilitate greater levels of foreign direct investment in the United States;
   - **(8)** innovative and noteworthy State, regional, and local government initiatives to attract foreign investment; and
-  - **(9)** initiatives by other countries in order to identify best practices for attracting foreign direct investment.
+  - **(9)** initiatives by other countries in order to identify best practices for increasing global competitiveness in attracting foreign direct investment.
 - **(c)** *Limitation* The review conducted pursuant to subsection (a) shall not address laws or policies relating to the Committee on Foreign Investment in the United States.
-- **(d)** *Public comment period* Prior to—
+- **(d)** *Public comment* Prior to—
   - **(1)** conducting the review under subsection (a), the Secretary shall publish notice of the review in the Federal Register and shall provide an opportunity for public comment on the matters to be covered by the review; and
   - **(2)** reporting pursuant to subsection (e), the Secretary shall publish the proposed findings and recommendations to Congress in the Federal Register and shall provide an opportunity for public comment.
-- **(e)** *Report to congress* Not later than one year after the date of enactment of this Act, the Secretary of Commerce shall report to Congress the findings of the review and submit recommendations for increasing the global competitiveness of the United States without weakening labor, consumer, financial, or environmental protections.
+- **(e)** *Report to congress* Not later than one year after the date of enactment of this Act, the Secretary of Commerce, in coordination with the Federal Interagency Investment Working Group and the heads of other relevant Federal departments and agencies, shall report to Congress the findings of the review required under subsection (a) and submit recommendations for increasing the global competitiveness of the United States in attracting foreign direct investment without weakening labor, consumer, financial, or environmental protections.